 1. Match your pillow height with your sleeping position

+While there is no single pillow height that works best for all sleepers, you want a pillow that supports the natural curve of your neck.
 To help ease the stress on your neck, follow these guidelines for choosing the correct pillow based on your preferred sleeping position:

 If you’re a back or side sleeper, you may also benefit from placing a small roll-shaped pillow under your neck for additional support—or you can simply use a rolled-up towel.

-2. Ditch your phone
+2. Ditch your phone before bedtime

-Not only can phone use lead to neck pain, or what is commonly referred to as text neck, but the blue light your phone emits inhibits sleep by blocking your body’s release of melatonin.
-If you have to look at your phone in bed, it’s best to hold it at eye level and limit screen time to only a few minutes.
+Try to avoid phone use in bed and shortly before bedtime.
+If you have to look at your phone near bedtime, hold it at eye level and limit screen time to only a few minutes.

 3. Stretch your neck before bed

 Stretching your neck loosens tight muscles and may help relieve pain.
 Here is one easy neck stretch you can try before bed to loosen your levator scapulae muscle (the muscle that connects your neck to your shoulder blade).